 A guide to our involvement opportunities

 Our Customer Voice structure outlines the three main tiers of involvement for residents at Moat.
 You can download the PDF of the structure by clicking the 'more information' button below.

 Impact is Moat's quarterly resident involvement newsletter.
 It highlights how talking to us and engaging can make a real difference to the services delivered by Moat, showing exactly what we've done to accommodate the ideas of those we serve.

-The spring 2015 issue is available to download via the button below.
-Check back in the summer for the next issue.
+The summer 2015 issue is available to download via the button below.
+Check back in the autumn for the next issue.